vayne1125/NYCU-Visual-Recognitionusing-Deep-Learning/HW3_Instance-Segmentation/README.md

 I employed the Mask R-CNN model with a ResNet-50 FPN v2 backbone.
 During experimentation, I explored various model adjustments, such as modifying the FPN structure, tuning anchor sizes, and adjusting the learning rate schedule through different schedulers.
 For image preprocessing, I simply converted all images to grayscale to reduce color variance and simplify input channels.

 The raw dataset was first converted to the COCO format with instance-level annotations.
-After training and tuning, the final model achieved a mean average precision (mAP) score of **0.3788** on the validation set, demonstrating reasonable segmentation performance on complex biomedical images.
+After training and tuning, the final model achieved a mean average precision (mAP) score of **0.3781** on the public test, demonstrating reasonable segmentation performance on complex biomedical images.

 ## How to install